MartaWoodkowski/SQLAlchemy/README.md

 ![surfs-up.png](Images/surfs-up.png)
 ## Step 1 - Climate Analysis and Exploration

 Using Python and SQLAlchemy, I did basic climate analysis and data exploration of the climate database.
-All of the following analysis was be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 * Completed the climate analysis and data exploration, using [Climate Notebook](climate.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files.

-* Used SQLAlchemy `create_engine` to connect to your sqlite database.
+* Used SQLAlchemy `create_engine` to connect to SQLite database.

-* Used SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Used SQLAlchemy `automap_base()` to reflect my tables into classes and save a reference to those classes called `Station` and `Measurement`.

 * Linked Python to the database by creating an SQLAlchemy session.